tyo8/brain_representations/README.md

 Bash repository: distributed SLURM scripting at problem scale, also contains only direct calls to [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple) [2] and [Ripser-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles) [3]

 ## Data
 Brain representation computation, extraction, and featurization.
 Note that no subject data of any kind is included in this public repository!
-Instead, the following directories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+Instead, the following directories and their subdirectories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
 #### `profumo_reps`
 code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps) from rfMRI data
 #### `gradient_reps`